33sihan/cse15l-lab-reports/lab-report-6-week-8.md

 | `exit 1`                          |none                                       |1            |

 In the command `if [[ -f ListExamples.java ]]`, the truth value will be true since we can find a file with the name "ListExamples.java".
-In the commadn `if [[ $? -eq 0 ]]`, the truth value will be false, since `javac ListExamples.java 2> errors.txt`'s return code is nonzero, which means this file has a compile error.
+In the command `if [[ $? -eq 0 ]]`, the truth value will be false, since `javac ListExamples.java 2> errors.txt`'s return code is nonzero, which means this file has a compile error.
 And the following commands did not run since we detected the compile error and exit.